Glossary (aka RPCV Lingo)

 Medical SeparationPeace Corps makes the decision for early termination when the Peace Corps Trainee or Peace Corps Volunteer develops a medical condition that Peace Corps cannot medically accommodate or resolve in a pre-designated window of time (currently 45 days); the PCV/PCT generally has the option to appeal this decision

-Non-Competitive EligibilityHiring authority status where the RPCV (meet qualifications) is eligible for certain federal positions without competing with the general public
+Non-Competitive EligibilityHiring authority status where the RPCV (meets job qualifications) is eligible for certain federal positions without competing with the general public; this is only available for a short limited time after COS

-Peace Corps ActThe Peace Corps Act of 1961 is the law that established the Peace Corps as a federal agency that trains and sends Americans to volunteer abroad
+Peace Corps ActThe Peace Corps Act of 1961 is the law that established the Peace Corps as a federal agency that trains and sends Americans from the US to volunteer abroad

 Peace Corps OathThe official pledge/oath taken by Peace Corps Trainees to become a Peace Corps Volunteer; PCTs must be told their options in including or excluding certain verbiage of the oath